realmq/realmq-website/content/docs/node-sdk/index.md

       allowRead: true,
     });

-    // or connect to the realtime api await realmq.rtm.connect();
+    // or connect to the real-time API await realmq.rtm.connect();

     // and publish some message